What Is Customer Satisfaction?

 For each component of the satisfaction survey that respondents are asked to consider, there should be three related questions.
 These questions are the manifest variables.
 The questions should be written so that it is easy to match the question language to the aspects of the survey components.

-For instance, if the market researcher is interested in measuring the component ease of doing business with a company, then the questions could address the speed of transaction, usability of the website, and the live-chat customer service experience.
+For instance, if the market researcher is interested in measuring the component ease of doing business with a company, then the questions could address the speed of transaction, the usability of the website, and the live-chat customer service experience.

 Satisfaction Survey Length - The survey questionnaire should range from about 15 to 35 items, each of which addresses some aspect of the components of customer service being measured.
 It is important that some of the questionnaire items are directed toward learning more about the customers themselves, not just their opinions, in order to support market segmentation analyses.